Jay Herford

-Jay Herford (born August 22, 1987 in Crofton, Maryland) is an American soccer player who currently plays for Crystal Palace Baltimore in the USSF Division 2 Professional League.
+Jay Herford (born August 22, 1987, in Crofton, Maryland) is an American soccer player who played for Crystal Palace Baltimore in the USSF Division 2 Professional League.

 Career

 College

 Herford attended South River High School, and was a two-year starter at Frostburg State University, helping FSU to a 26-14-2 overall record during that time.
 He was an All-Allegheny Mountain Collegiate Conference Honorable Mention pick in 2007 and an All-Conference Second Team selection in 2008.
 He finished his senior season ranked second in the league in goals against average (0.77), third in save percentage (.797) and ninth in saves (59).

 Professional

 Herford turned professional in 2009 when he signed for the Harrisburg City Islanders of the USL Second Division.
-He made his professional debut - ironically, as an outfield player instead of a goalkeeper - on August 12, 2009 as a late substitute in Harrisburg's final regular season game of the 2009 season against Western Mass Pioneers.
+He made his professional debut - ironically, as an outfield player instead of a goalkeeper - on August 12, 2009, as a late substitute in Harrisburg's final regular season game of the 2009 season against Western Mass Pioneers.

 Herford signed for Crystal Palace Baltimore of the USSF Division 2 Professional League as backup to first choice keeper Evan Bush.